hashicorp/terraform-provider-rightscale/website/docs/d/cm_cloud.markdown

 ---
 layout: "rightscale"
-page_title: "Rightscale: cm_cloud"
+page_title: "Rightscale: cloud"
-sidebar_current: "docs-rightscale-datasource-cm-cloud"
+sidebar_current: "docs-rightscale-datasource-cloud"
 description: |-
   Defines a cloud datasource to operate against.
 ---

-# rightscale_cm_cloud
+# rightscale_cloud

 Use this data source to get the ID of a registered clouds for use in other resources.
 Registration of clouds in a given RightScale account will need to have been executed ahead of time to define it as a cloud datasource.